JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Just make sure you take care of your diet/stress levels.

-15. Doing is faster than watching
+15. Doing is faster than watching: *if you were doing certifications instead of building, im sure you can relate*

 {{< details title="Examples of People Doing Cool Tech Stuff | Wifi Relay for Ventilation 📌" closed="true" >}}